 Five Stones Coffee Company.
 Although Five Stones doesn’t have a play area, readers tell us it has “amazing coffee,” “super-friendly staff,” “a welcoming vibe,” and “delicious toasts with toppings like ricotta, honey, etc. that kids love!”
 8102 161st Ave.
 N.E., Redmond.
 425-242-0099

-Caffe Rococo.
-Located in the heart of downtown Kirkland (near Peter Kirk Park and the Kirkland Library), this family-friendly shop roasts its own coffee and boasts treats from the Alki Bakery.
-While it doesn't have a dedicated kid's area, they do offer a kid's hot chocolate or juice for free with adult purchase.
+Thruline Coffee Co.
+Located in the heart of downtown Kirkland (near Peter Kirk Park and the Kirkland Library), this family-friendly shop roasts its own coffee beans and boasts treats from Alki Bakery.
+While it doesn’t have a dedicated kid’s area, they do offer a kiddie hot chocolate or juice for free, with adult purchase.
 136 Park Lane, Kirkland.
 425-803-9081

 Café Aroma.
 Kitty-corner from Crest Cinema is this sweet café that boasts great coffee, a kids’ play area in a separate room and comfy chairs.
 The space used to be a 1940s-era gas station.
 509 N.E.
 165th St., Shoreline.
 206-440-0690

 Frost.
-Also located in Mill Creek Town Center, Frost bakes up artisan donuts and macarons in crazy-cool flavors (Butterfinger blast, caramel apple fritter, to name just two).
+Frost bakes up artisan doughnuts and macarons in crazy-cool flavors (Butterfinger blast and caramel apple fritter, to name just two).
 15217 Main St., Mill Creek.
 425-379-2600

 Honey Bear Bakery at Third Place Commons.
 Homey Honey Bear Bakery lives on at Lake Forest Park’s Third Place Commons, one of a number of good eateries in the food court.
 There’s a good-sized play area, a giant chess area, live performances on the adjacent stage and, of course, all the magic of the bookstore.
 17171 Bothell Way N.E., Lake Forest Park.
 206-366-3330

 85°C Bakery Café.
 This Hong Kong-based chain of Taiwanese bakeries, offering 50 varieties of pastries, has a price that can’t be beat: Most items are less than $3.
-Use the Tukwila location as a launching point for fun at Westfield Southcenter Mall.
-It also has locations at Alderwood Mall and in Seattle's International District and Federal Way.
+Use the Tukwila location as a launching point for fun at Southcenter Mall.
+There are also locations in Bellevue, Renton, Federal Way, Edmonds and Lynnwood.
 Multiple locations.

 Auntie Irene’s.
 Just a few blocks from the Des Moines Marina, you can settle in at this cozy shop with an ice cream cone, latte or pastry.
 They also serve paninis, sandwiches and salads.
 No time?
 Cruise through the drive-through.
 22504 Marine View Dr. S., Des Moines.
 206-824-0249